 Routine health maintenance is also important for intersex individuals.
-For more information routine medical examinations, annual exams health maintenance exams and sexual health for intersex individuals, please use your Online Student Health portal to send a secure message to our Clinical Nurse Manager, LaKeisha Welch, RN.
-Mrs. Welch will then contact you to address your questions.
+For more information routine medical examinations, annual exams health maintenance exams and sexual health for intersex individuals, please use your Online Student Health portal to send a secure message to our Clinical Nurse Manager, Holly Johns, RN.
+Mrs. Johns will then contact you to address your questions.

 While our medical providers do not currently initiate and prescribe hormone therapy for gender reassignment, if you are receiving hormone injections prescribed by another doctor, then with proper documentation we can fill your prescription in our pharmacy and perform blood work to help monitor your therapy.
 Our injection clinic nurse can also administer your shots, potentially saving you time and money by doing it affordably and conveniently.
 In order to provide you with this service, we do require an initial consultation visit with one of our medical providers, and we will need orders from your specialist that include the following: